KaushalNaresh/Bioinformatics_1/README.md

 # Bioinformatics_1

-Finding Hidden messages in DNA course on coursera
+This repository is dedicated to the "Finding Hidden messages in DNA" course on coursera.